 Daucus carota (55 days) Open-pollinated.
-A round Parisian-type carrot that we prefer to the old Thumbelina.
-At 1½" Tonda is slightly longer than Thumbelina with deep orange color and improved taste.
-Tondas are best harvested when they are young and tender and very sweet.
+A round Parisian-type carrot.
+At 1½" Tonda is small with deep orange color and improved taste.
+Best harvested when they are young and tender and very sweet.
 Enjoy them cooked to maximize their sweetness and to elicit their superb creamy texture.
 The easiest carrot to grow if you have heavy clay soil.
 19th-century heirloom from Paris.
 Not for storage. ②

 2018 Tonda di Parigi

 Log in to start or resume an order

 ⅛ oz packet sows 35 ft; 1 oz, 280 ft.
 1 gram packet has more than 400 seeds and sows about 10 ft.

 Carrots average 18,000 seeds/oz with significant variations among varieties.